Man City Stunned By Brentford, Spurs Edge Seven-goal Thriller - UrduPoint

 He produced a cool finish to slot home Harvey Elliott's pass before sliding in to turn home Andy Robertson's cross before half-time.

+"It's been a long, difficult period for the boys so now first part of the season finished, 22 points, I'm more than happy with that now and here we go in six weeks," said Liverpool boss Jurgen Klopp.

-Leicester's rise up the table continued but could come at a cost for England.
+Leicester's rise up the table continued but there were fears it could come at a cost for England.

 Harvey Barnes added a second for the Foxes 12 minutes from time to leave West Ham one point above the relegation zone.

-Everton are also only a point above bottom three after a 3-0 thrashing at the hands of Bournemouth with Marcus Tavernier, Kieffer Moore and Jaidon Anthony on target for the Cherries.
+Everton are also only a point above the bottom three after a 3-0 thrashing at the hands of Bournemouth.

+Marcus Tavernier, Kieffer Moore and Jaidon Anthony on target for the Cherries and there were angry confrontations between the Everton players and travelling support at full-time.

 Nottingham Forest moved off the bottom as Morgan Gibbs-White scored the only goal of a 1-0 win over Crystal Palace.